salvatorefara/guitar_fretboard_learner/README.md

 To start a practice session click the start practice button.
 Likewise, to end a practice session at any time click the stop practice button.
 During the practice, you will see a note in musical notation on top of the screen.
 Once you play that note on your instrument, a new note will be shown and so on.
 If the note you play is correct a +1 will be shown briefly on the right of the note, otherwise a -1 will be shown.
-In the settings you can choose if you want a note to stay until it is played correctly, or if you want it to change even on mistake.
+In the settings you can choose if you want a note to stay until it is played correctly, or if you want it to change after a mistake.
 Right below the musical notation, you will see the note name and the timer.
 You can remove both note name and/or timer in the settings if you want.
 Below the timer, you will see statistics of your current practice session, including: number of correct answers, number of incorrect answers, average accuracy and average time to correct answer.